ShailyRoy/shailyroy.github.io/content/posts/Path to higher study/index.md

 3. Several traditional outfits if you love to wear these.People enjoy fall color here.
 So bring cute yellow dresses.
 For snowfall , bring blue or red saree/dress.
 4. 6 to 7 trousers as it is comfortable and you can wear it anywhere.
 5. 9 to 10 undergarments as you will never find these here with 100 to 200 taka.
-6. minimum 1 JAcket and 4 Sweaters if you are going to colder states.
+6. Maximum 1 JAcket and 4 Sweaters if you are going to colder states.
 You will buy it here as well. but deshi clothes are really good.
 7. 10 to 12 half and full pants including jeans or any other materials and styles
 8. One shoe is enough to bring as in USA you will get better options.
 Try to bring 1 hill/sandle to wear with traditional dresses.
 9. bring a good Umbrella for initial days. you can bring raincoat if you are confortable.